 The idea of eating local is nothing new—the only thing new about it is our perspective.
 Old-world cooks started with ingredients that were delicious all on their own because they were picked at the peak of freshness right from their gardens.
 Alta even had a hothouse where she grew vegetables and herbs out of season.
 That flavor can’t be replicated with produce that’s traveled thousands of miles to a local grocery store.
 Instead, learn how to grow your own vegetables.
 Consider container gardening, which takes less time and space than a traditional garden.

 3. The secret’s in the salt

 Unseasoned cooks (pun intended) might add salt until it makes the food taste salty, but Lily’s grandmother knew better.
 “Alta said that the purpose of salt is to act as a catalyst to coax flavors from the ingredients,” says Lily.
 The right amount of seasoning will make flavors taste brighter and more cohesive.
-Remember, though, you can add more, but you can’t take it out (although there are some tricks to counteract too much salt).
+Remember, though, you can add more, but you can’t take it out.
 And if you spill any, be sure to throw some over your left shoulder to ward off bad luck, as a true old-world cook would.

 4. Cook.
 Eat.
 Repeat.

 Before The Food Network, food bloggers and a quick Google search for the top 10 potluck recipes, old-world cooks learned by watching and doing.
 For Alta, there were no recipes and no cookbooks, Lily says.
 “You watched your mother or grandmother cook and then you cooked.”
 Old-world cooks had a repertoire of recipes passed down through families, like Alta’s Chicken Paprikash.
 Through repetition, the dishes were perfected and became easier to prepare as steps became second nature.
 In contrast, modern cooks constantly scour the internet looking for new and different recipes without ever gaining the benefits that come from making the same dishes again and again.